Improve Executive Presence in the Digital Era

 The significance of punctuality in the workplace is instilled in us early on in our lives, and its relevance remains constant in our professional lives.

-Here are a few examples of professional contexts why punctuality is important – and why being on time can be a deal breaker.
+Here are a few examples of professional contexts where punctuality is important – and why being on time can be a deal breaker.
 If you are someone who is chronically late, let these examples inspire you to become an early bird!

 First Impressions: Interviews & Initial Meetings